mbleron/ExcelGen/README.md

 ## Image Support

-ExcelGen supports the "Place-in-Cell" feature available in latest Excel versions (Microsoft 365).
+ExcelGen supports the "Place-over-Cell" feature, as well as "Place-in-Cell" available in latest Excel versions (Microsoft 365).
-Images must be provided in PNG, JPEG or GIF formats through BLOB values.
+Images must be provided in PNG, JPEG, GIF or SVG(*) formats through BLOB values.
 Values may come from BLOB columns in a table underlying SQL query, or from other sources when used to set individual cells via [putImageCell](#putimagecell-procedure) procedure.

+(*) SVG support was added in Office 365, with the following behaviours depending on how it is used:
+* Place-in-Cell: Excel converts and stores the image in PNG format only, so its vector nature is lost.
+* Place-over-Cell: Excel stores both the original SVG and a PNG version, so that another non SVG-enabled Excel can still display the raster version.

+ExcelGen only supports the "Place-over-Cell" behaviour, with a dummy fallback PNG image.

 ## Examples